Bylaws of The Nature Conservancy

-- An incoming member who has been elected to fill a vacant position on the Board may serve until the date of the next annual meeting, and, if then reelected, will be eligible to serve three additional full three-year terms.
+- An incoming member who has been appointed to fill a vacant position on the Board may serve until the date of the next annual meeting, and, if then reelected, will be eligible to serve three additional full three-year terms.

 - At the election of the Board, an outgoing Chair of the Board who has completed his or her third consecutive term as a Board member, and whose service on the Board would otherwise expire, may serve an additional one-year term as a member of the Board;

 - Executive Committee.
-There shall be an Executive Committee which shall consist of the elective officers, the President and the chairs of any standing committees of the Board of Directors.
+There shall be an Executive Committee which shall consist of the elective officers, the President and Chief Executive Officer and the chairs of any standing committees of the Board of Directors.
 Action taken at any meeting of the Executive Committee will be reported no later than the next scheduled meeting of the Board of Directors.
 The Executive Committee shall have and may exercise when the Board of Directors is not in session all the powers of the Board that may be lawfully delegated, provided that the Committee shall not make final determinations of policy.

-- Governance, Nominating and Human Resources Committee shall present recommendations for elective officers and Directors to the Board of Directors and shall consult with the Chair of the Board with respect to the process by which members of the Board are assigned to committees.
+- The Governance, Nominating and Human Resources Committee shall present recommendations for elective officers and Directors to the Board of Directors and shall consult with the Chair of the Board with respect to the process by which members of the Board are assigned to committees.
 The Committee shall assist the Board of Directors by monitoring the overall management and governance structures of the organization, by evaluating senior executive performance and compensation and by overseeing policies regarding Board composition and performance.